 Conditions that can cause damage to the pulp of your tooth include:

 - A chip in the tooth

 - Repeated procedures on your tooth

-A root canal treatment may be needed if you have pretty severe tooth pain that may be preventing you from eating or sleeping properly.
+You may need root canal treatment if you have severe tooth pain that is preventing you from eating or sleeping.
 Infected teeth can either hurt continuously or ache when you put pressure on them when eating.
 The affected tooth may also feel sensitive to hot and cold temperatures.

 How Long Does a Root Canal Take?

 It takes about 60 to 90 minutes for an endodontist to perform a root canal procedure depending on where your infected tooth is located.
 Different types of teeth have a different number of roots.
 Certain bicuspids have three roots and some molars have up to five.
 The specialist will first determine the number of roots by performing an X-ray.
 Around 20 minutes is needed for each canal with additional time for preparation and fabrication of the crown.

 The cost of root canal treatment is usually covered by insurance, but even if it isn’t it’s important to seek urgent dental care.
 Without considering the specifics of your situation, it’s difficult to estimate the cost without insurance.
 Root canal therapy involves several steps and factors that determine the final cost.
 Root canal cost will vary for each person’s individual situation.

 One of the most common questions people ask their endodontists regarding this procedure is “how painful is a root canal?”
 With today’s technology, the procedure is practically the same as getting a tooth filling.
 A local anesthetic is used to numb the tooth entirely making the whole treatment process completely pain free.
 Most patients are surprised by how fast, easy, and painless it is.